Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 To maximise your budget, consider venues that offer hourly rates instead of full-day hire, especially for intimate ceremonies.
 Look for locations that allow external caterers and flexible vendor policies, giving you more control over costs.

 Don't forget to inquire about off-peak season rates and midweek discounts, which can offer substantial savings while still providing all the essential features you need for your celebration.
+The cost of sending wedding invitation cards usually falls between £2 and £5 each, so consider this when planning your stationery budget.

 Top Venues By Region